 With 27 acres of woodland, water gardens, and a collection of rare, exotic and award-winning plants, High Beeches Garden is a botanical treasure trove, and one of Sussex's finest gardens.
 High Beeches Garden is home to a plant collection that includes specimens from many parts of the world.
-It's a hidden gem in the High Weald of Sussex.
+It's a hidden gem in the High Weald of West Sussex.
 A botanical treasure trove and classic English idyll make it one of the finest gardens in the South East.

 Be enchanted by our Sussex Woodland Garden